sunlabuiuc/PyHealth/README.rst

 5. Medical Code Tokenizer
 -----------------------------

-``<pyhealth.tokenizer`` is used for transformations between string-based tokens and integer-based indices, based on the overall token space.
-We provide flexible functions to tokenize 1D, 2D and 3D lists. **This module can be independently applied to your research.**
+``pyhealth.tokenizer`` is used for transformations between string-based tokens and integer-based indices, based on the overall token space.
+We provide flexible functions to tokenize 1D, 2D and 3D lists. **This module can be used independently.**

 .. code-block:: python